gpedro34/BURST-NetX/USAGE.md

   * if set to 'DEV' will accept undefined origin API calls
   * Default: DEV
   NOTE: CORS Whitelisted addresses will always be accepted independently of this mode.
-* CORS_WHITELIST - Array
+* CORS_WHITELIST - String (comma separated values)
-  * if set to ['http://localhost:5000'] will accept all API calls from localhost:5000.
+  * if set to 'http://localhost:5000' will accept all API calls from localhost:5000.
 You can list as many as you like in here...
 ### MariaDB Connection configuration:
 * DB_HOST - String
   * Host name or IP of the MariaDB server to connect